Welcome to Class Dulas

 How can I help at home?

-Go for a local walk and talk about where are homes are, is it a house or a bungalow?
+Go for a local walk and talk about where our homes are, is it a house or a bungalow?
 Do you walk or drive to school?

 Expressive Arts and Design